Corn Name Tags

 • In a medium bowl, combine the fuchsia dye and warm water; whisk until combined.

 • Make a bed of towels by layering a few sheets of paper towels.
 Dip the husks of the corn into the dye and allow to soak for 2 to 3 minutes.
-Place on a paper towels and allow to drive for at least 2 to 3 hours, ideally overnight.
+Place on a paper towels and allow to dry for at least 2 to 3 hours, ideally overnight.

 • Write the names on the strips of card stock and fold in the edges.
 Cut slits into the fold.
 Thread a string of twine through the card stock and tie around the corn.
 Place on plates right before dinner!